New York Bar Examination (UBE)

 Multistate Performance Test “Closed universe” practical questions using instructions, factual data, cases, statutes and other reference material supplied by examiners.

 Applicant must pass the MPRE within three years before or after passing the New York bar exam as measured from the date the applicant sat for each examination.
-A minimum scaled score of 85 is required.

 Scoring

 The MEE and MPT scores are scaled to the MBE, with the MBE weighted 50%, the MEE 30% and the MPT 20%.
-The scores are combined to determine if the applicant has achieved a passing score of 266.

 Additional Information